Formstone/Formstone/docs/widget-navigation.md

 ### Breakpoint

-By default, Naver will enable itself on screens smaller then 980 pixels wide.
+By default, Navigation will enable itself on screens smaller then 980 pixels wide.
 Specify a different width by setting the `maxWidth` option on initialization.

 ```
-$("nav").naver({
+$("nav").navigation({
 	maxWidth: "740px"
 });
 ```